api-search/policies/README.md

 scope: Business Contract
 property: name
 type: none
-guidance: api/names
+guidance: apis/names
 image: /images/names.png
 description: >-
-  Providing a clear, descriptive, and concise name for each API api, as well as the APIs it contains, properly defining the scope.
+  Providing a clear, descriptive, and concise name for each API, as well as the APIs it contains, properly defining the scope, with an intuitive first impression of an API.
 tags:
   - APIs
   - Discovery
 rules:
   - apis-json-apis-name-info
 ```
-## Descriptions
+## Descriptions (api-metadata-descriptions)
-Providing a robust description of the API api, as well as each API it contains, providing my context for stakeholders of the api.
+Providing a robust description of each API, providing the right amount of information for consumers to understand what is possible and what the business use case is.

 ```
 name: Descriptions